Henry Petty-Fitzmaurice, 5th Marquess of Lansdowne: Governor General of Canada, 1883–1888

 Lansdowne proved to be an adept statesman in helping to settle a dispute over fishing rights between Canada and the United States in 1886–1887.
 He successfully negotiated a new trade agreement with U.S. President Grover Cleveland (though it later failed to pass in the Senate).
 He was also a supporter of scientific development and presided over the inaugural session of the British Association for the Advancement of Science in 1884.
 In Quebec, he was very popular, as he spoke French fluently, which gained him the admiration of French-Canadians, and a big round of applause during his first speech.
 His French came from his maternal grandfather, Count Charles de Flahaut, who had been a French general to Napoleon Bonaparte.
 Lord Lansdowne also made multiple speeches at the Citadelle of Quebec, near Château Frontenac, and joined the Montreal Winter Carnival, making him and his wife, the first vice-royal couple to skate at that event.

 Lansdowne departed Canada "with its clear skies, its exhilarating sports, and within the bright fire of Gatineau logs, with our children and friends gathered round us" to his regret.
 He gave his wife a great deal of the credit for his success in Canada.
 One of her happiest and most successful endeavours at Rideau Hall was a party that she threw for 400 Sunday school children.
 Lady Lansdowne was decorated with the Order of Victoria and Albert and the Imperial Order of the Crown of India.
 Lord Lansdowne's military secretary, Lord Melgund, later became Lord Minto and served as Governor General between 1898 and 1904.
 Parc Lansdowne and Lansdowne Avenue in Westmount, Montreal, next to Westmount Park, was named in his honor, as well as Lansdowne Ridge and Upper-Lansdowne, both located on Westmount's summit next to Villa Sainte-Marcelline and Saint Joseph's Oratory.

 Viceroy of India, 1888–1894

 Lord Lansdowne was appointed Viceroy of India the same year that he left Canada.
 In December 1888 he was appointed GCSI and GCIE The office, which he held from 1888 to 1894, was offered to him by the Conservative prime minister, Robert Gascoyne-Cecil, 3rd Marquess of Salisbury of Hatfield House, and marked the pinnacle of his career.
 He worked to reform the army, police, local government and the mint.
 There was an Anglo-Manipur War in 1890 in which Manipur was subjugated.
 Lansdowne secured the death penalty for the instigator in the face of considerable opposition from Britain.
 His attempt in 1893 to curtail trial by jury was, however, overruled by home government.
 He returned to England in 1894.
 His policies exacerbated tensions between Hindu and Muslims.

+The present day town of Lansdowne in Uttarakand state was established in 1887 and named after him.